 - Try Springtime Supplements Stress Free Calmplex Chewables for Dogs or Daily Calm for Horses:

-- Stress Free Calmplex Chewables and Daily Calm are all-natural supplements to help your pets manage their stress naturally and without sedation.
+- Stress Free Calmplex Chewables and Daily Calm are natural supplements to help your pets manage their stress naturally and without sedation.

 - Great for fireworks, thunder, vet visits, boarding, stallwalkers, high strung types.